apache/flink-connector-http/docs/content.zh/docs/connectors/table/http.md

 ### Format considerations

 #### For http requests
-In order to use a custom format, users have to specify the option `'lookup-request.format' = 'customFormatName'`, where `customFormatName` is the identifier of custom format factory.
+In order to use a custom format, users have to specify the option `'lookup-request.format' = '{customFormatName}'`, where `{customFormatName}` is the identifier of the custom format factory.
 Additionally, it is possible to pass custom query format options from table's DDL.
-This can be done by using option like so: `'lookup-request.format.customFormatName.customFormatProperty' = 'propertyValue'`, for example
+This can be done by: `'lookup-request.format.{customFormatName}.{customFormatProperty}' = '{propertyValue}'`, where {customFormatProperty} is the name of a custom property and {propertyValue} is the property value.
+For example:
-`'lookup-request.format.customFormatName.fail-on-missing-field' = 'true'`.
+`'lookup-request.format.myCustomFormatName.foo' = 'baa'`.

-With default configuration, Flink-Json format is used for `GenericGetQueryCreator`, all options defined in [json-format](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/json/) can be passed through table DDL.
-For example `'lookup-request.format.json.fail-on-missing-field' = 'true'`.
-In this case, format identifier is `json`.
+With the default configuration, flink-Json format is used for `GenericGetQueryCreator`; all options defined in [json-format](https://nightlies.apache.org/flink/flink-docs-master/docs/connectors/table/formats/json/) can be passed through the table DDL.
+For example:
+`'lookup-request.format.json.fail-on-missing-field' = 'true'`.

 #### For http responses
 Specify your format options at the top level.
 For example: